-- 96 The Substance is difficult to test since it is hydrolytically unstable.
-In your comments you have questioned the source of this statement.
-ECHA notes, that you state in your registration dossier that "The cyclic anhydrides rapidly hydrolyse in contact with water".
-To support your statement, you have provided a hydrolysis study on another cyclic anhydride (EC 234-290-7, hydrolysis half-lives in purified water range from 0.7 to 3.3 minutes at 20°C within a pH range of 9 to 4).
-Therefore it is likely that the Substance, which is also a cyclic anhydride, hydrolyses rapidly.
+- The Substance is difficult to test since it is hydrolytically unstable (hydrolysis half-lives in purified water range from 0.7 to 3.3 minutes at 20°C within a pH range of 9 to 4).
 OECD TG 202 specifies that, for difficult to test substances, you must consider the approach described in OECD GD 23 or other approaches, if more appropriate for your substance.
-In all cases, the approach selected must be justified and documented. - 97 Considering that the Substance is rapidly hydrolysable, it is important to take into account the relative toxicities of the parent test chemical and hydrolysis products to determine the appropriate test design and test media preparation methods for the Substance. - 98 Taking the rapid hydrolysis of the parent substance into account, it may be difficult to achieve and maintain the desired exposure concentrations of the Substance or its hydrolysis products. - 99 Therefore, you must monitor the test concentration(s) of the Substance, or its hydrolysis products, throughout the exposure duration and report the results.
+In all cases, the approach selected must be justified and documented. - Considering that the Substance is rapidly hydrolysable, it is important to take into account the relative toxicities of the parent test chemical and hydrolysis products to determine the appropriate test design and test media preparation methods for the Substance. - Taking the rapid hydrolysis of the parent substance into account, it may be difficult to achieve and maintain the desired exposure concentrations of the Substance or its hydrolysis products. - Therefore, you must monitor the test concentration(s) of the Substance, or its hydrolysis products, throughout the exposure duration and report the results.